Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Until this illusion ends, the creature thinks it is lost in a misty realm, the appearance of which you choose.
 The creature can see and hear only itself, you, and the illusion.

 You must finish a short or long rest before you can use this feature again.

+# Might of the Frail
+Begining at 14th level, when you have at least four levels of exhaustion, you gain the following benefits:

+- You can cast the [[Arcane Hand]] spell without expending a spell slot.
+Once you do, you can't do it again until you finish a short or long rest.